soswav/something/readme.md

 ##### on fedora use `sudo dnf install git`

 #### on windows:
-go to `https://git-scm.com/` and download it, make sure to click on something with "path" (so you can use command "git")
+go to [whatever search engine you use](https://4get.ca) and find it, then download it and then make sure to click on something with "path" (so you can use command "git")

-### installing it
+### final step for sueper cool gmaer way

 after installing git you can finally run